Trams in Padua

 The Padua Tramway (Tranvia di Padova) serves Padua, a city in Veneto in Northern Italy.
-In operation since 2007, it is 10.3 km long, and comprises one line, linking the north with the south, calling at the main station and then passing the historic city centre.
+In operation since 2007, it is 10.3 km long, and comprises a single line, designated SIR 1, linking the north with the south, calling at the main station and then passing the historic city centre.

+Unlike the one in operation until the 1950s, it is not a tram of the classical type.
 The system, built in the 21st century, uses the French Translohr system (tramway sur pneumatiques, i.e., cars run on rubber tyres, with a single central rail serving for guidance and return current).
+This means that the system is variously referred to as tram, rubber-tyred tramway, metrotram or metrobus in order to distinguish it from the technology of the classical rail-based tram.
+In any case, the adopted traffic signage is that of traditional trams.